theIDinside/cxutils/README.md

 Therefore, using these functions require you to use either for(auto ...) or for(auto&& ).
 And as it stands right now, they can't be const.

+Use at your own will, risk or peril.
+I am not an expert.
+But if this inspired you to, to either make something great or just to mock my atrocious c++ programming knowledge, let me know!

 ## Enumerate (Enumerator)

 A simple wrapper utility for enumerating, while iterating the objects in a range-based for loop